wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-adapter-for-sharepoint.md

 In a SharePoint site, content is stored as unstructured BLOB data in one or more content databases.
 By default, these databases are hosted on computers that are running SQL Server and are located in the SharePoint server farm.
 BLOBs can rapidly increase in size, consuming large amounts of on-premises storage.
 For this reason, you might want to find another, less-expensive storage solution.
 SQL Server provides a technology called Remote Blob Storage (RBS) that lets you store BLOB content in the file system, outside the SQL Server database.
 With RBS, BLOBs can reside in the file system on the computer that is running SQL Server, or they can be stored in the file system on another server computer.

 RBS requires that you use an RBS provider, such as the StorSimple Adapter for SharePoint, to enable RBS in SharePoint.
-The StorSimple Adapter for SharePoint works with RBS, letting you move BLOBs to a server backed up by the Microsoft Azure StorSimple system.
-Microsoft Azure StorSimple then stores the BLOB data locally or in the cloud, based on usage.
+The StorSimple Adapter for SharePoint works with RBS, letting you move BLOBs to a server backed up by the <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple system. <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple then stores the BLOB data locally or in the cloud, based on usage.
 BLOBs that are very active (typically referred to as Tier 1 or hot data) reside locally.
 Less active data and archival data reside in the cloud.
 After you enable RBS on a content database, any new BLOB content created in SharePoint is stored on the StorSimple device and not in the content database.

-The Microsoft Azure StorSimple implementation of RBS provides the following benefits:
+The <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple implementation of RBS provides the following benefits:

 - By moving BLOB content to a separate server, you can reduce the query load on SQL Server, which can improve SQL Server responsiveness.